Welcome to the last blog post in this series about problem-solving, which will summarise the series and also state all implications of it.

-- A root cause is easy to solve, it does not require any rocket science, and can never be complex.
+- A root cause is easy to dissolve, it does not require any rocket science.

 - Any problem that is not a root cause is a symptom.
 We may also need to care of the symptom, the what to do, for example wipe up the oil under a leaking machine or if our people have got sick by stress.